Mount Hood Railroad: MHRR trackage

 The northern terminus of the Mount Hood Railroad is at Hood River, Oregon, where the line interchanges with the Union Pacific Railroad.
 The line starts out parallel to the Hood River for the first 3 mi until it reaches a switchback.
 Switchbacks used to be common, but this is now only one of five remaining railroad switchbacks in use in the United States.
 After the trains reverse direction at the switchback, the line continues south through the communities of Pine Grove, Odell, and Dee before reaching the southern end of the line at Parkdale.
 The total length of the line is approximately 22 miles.

-Locomotive roster

-The Mount Hood Railroad currently has two locomotives on its roster: